palpen/nba_fantasy_draft_optimizer/README.md

-# NBA Fantasy Optimizer 2026
+# NBA Fantasy Draft Optimizer

 ## Overview
-This tool automates the process of optimizing your NBA Fantasy Head-to-Head lineup.
-It replaces manual spreadsheet tracking by automatically fetching **real-time 2025-26 Season Stats** (or historical windows) and the **Weekly Schedule** to project your matchup results.
+Automate the process of optimizing your NBA Fantasy Head-to-Head lineup!

+It replaces manual spreadsheet tracking by automatically fetching **real-time season stats** (or historical windows) and the **Weekly Schedule** to project your matchup results.

 It analyzes your team vs. your opponent and recommends the best "Streamers" (Free Agents) to pick up to flip close categories.